East Fortune railway station

 East Fortune railway station served the village of East Fortune, East Lothian, Scotland from 1848 to 1970 on the North British Railway Main Line.

 History

-The station opened in July 1848 by the North British Railway.
-It was situated immediately east of East Fortune Hospital and on the northeast perimeter of the airfield.
+The station was opened in July 1848 by the North British Railway.
+It was situated immediately east of the later East Fortune Hospital and on the northeast perimeter of the 20th century airfield.

 The station closed to passengers on 4 May 1964 and closed to goods on 14 September 1970.